Simple-Robotics/code-analysis-tools/README.md

 find . -iname "*.json"
 ```

-Then, you can open the file with Chromium tracing tool.
+Then, you can open the file with the [Chromium tracing tool](https://www.chromium.org/developers/how-tos/trace-event-profiling-tool/).
 Open the `about:tracing` URL in Chromium and load the .json.
 You will have the following display:

 ![Compile time profile displayed with Chromimum](./resources/cpp-compilation-time-profile.png)

-### Note for GNU/Linux user
+### Note for GNU/Linux users

 `-ftime-trace` is only available with [clang](https://clang.llvm.org).
 With [conda](https://docs.conda.io/en/latest/), you can install it with the following command line `conda install clangxx`.